jeromesamuels/sportstravelhq-1/Permissions.md

 Hotel managers are limited to the hotels they have created or given ownership of.
 The system needs to allow multiple hotels per manager account.

+-  Can view RFP’s that is sent from their Corporate via shared url
+ -  Can submit bids
+ -  Can view all RFP’s received from their corporate (history)
+ - Can enter actualized room count and room rate
- - Can see every trip submitted in the system
+ - Can generate invoices
- - Can see all invoices and receipts
+ - Can upload final billing receipts
  - Can download room lists
  - Can edit hotel blackouts
- - Can see "Brand Reports"
+ - Can see “Hotel Reports"
- - They submit bids
- - Downloading rooming lists - Of hotels they control
+ - Downloading rooming lists - of hotels they control

 ### Organization